eudesyawog/HOb2sRNN/README.md

 10. **opt_timestamps**: The optical time series length.

-11. **hier_pretraining**: A parameter having value of 1 or 2.
+11. **hier_pretraining**: A parameter with value 1 or 2.
 Choose 1 to used the hierarchical pretraining strategy described in the paper or 2 to make a simple classification.